 Stir in the oyster sauce, rice wine, sesame oil, and sugar.
 Mix the filling ingredients thoroughly.

 Lay a gyoza wrapper in front of you.
-Wet the edges with a little water using your finger or a pastry brush.
+Wet the edges using your finger or a pastry brush and a little water.

 Put 2 to 3 teaspoons of filling in the middle, taking care not to get too close to the edges.